 Graduate Student Loans

 Barry University participates in the U.S. Department of Education’s William D. Ford Federal Direct Loan Program.
 The Direct Loan Program provides students with a low interest way to borrow money to pay for their higher education.
-Your first step in applying for Federal Student Aid is to fill out the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
+Your first step in applying for federal loans is to fill out the Free Application for Federal Student Aid (FAFSA) at https://fafsa.ed.gov.

 The U.S. Department of Education is the lender for Direct Loans rather than a bank or other financial institution.
 Direct Loans are:

 - Simple: You borrow directly from the federal government, who will assign your loans to loan servicer.
 Typically all of your loans will be assigned to the same servicer, even if you receive Direct Loans at different schools.

 - Convenient: You will have online access to your Direct Loan account information 24 hours a day, 7 days a week.